ShreeRuba/Car-Rental-Management-System/README.md

 # Car Rental Management System

-This project is a Car Rental Management System built with Spring Boot (backend) and Angular (frontend).
-It allows users to manage information about cars and rental bookings.
+The Car Rental Management System is a web application designed to facilitate the rental of cars.
+It consists of a frontend built with Angular and a backend built with Spring Boot.
+The system provides functionalities for both administrators and customers.
+Administrators can log in, manage car listings (add, update, delete), while customers can browse available cars, book them, and view their bookings.

 ## Features